|

 Includes McICA (Monte-Carlo Independant Column Approximation) capability

-to represent sub-grid cloud variability with random, maximum-random and
+to represent sub-grid cloud variability with random, maximum-random,

 -